 Finally, if you’re an Apple acolyte and have everything stored on your Mac or in the iCloud, you can archive or make copies of files from Mail, Contacts, iCloud Drive, and other Apple apps.
 The only drawback is that the process may be separate for each.
 Apple is reported to be rolling out a feature later this year that will allow users to download a copy of all their Apple ID and iCloud data.
 For now though, Mail users can create a backup copy of their entire iCloud mailbox, including every message and folder in the mailbox, and save (and then share) the .mbox file.

-There’s also good news if the email data requests are far more refined.
 Discovery software like Logikcull can help you mine through mountains of email data for the relevant bits and bytes of information.
-Once email data has been collected from the email provider, it can be sorted and segmented by date and searched for relevant names or topics.
+Segment your documents by dates, file type, sender, recipient, or any of more than a dozen other categories.
+Quickly find simple keywords or create complex and bulk searches.
 You can even instantly identify potentially privileged communications, allowing you to quickly focus your review.

 Litigation discovery has come a long way since parties traded warehouse-filling boxes of paper upon which associates armed with little else but caffeine and post-it notes would sacrifice their nights and weekends.
 And email data has come a long way from a single inbox.
 Make sure you’re ready for email (and other user data) requests with the knowledge of where to go and how to access it, as well as the tools to organize, review, and produce the most relevant data.